Cops: Three rescued from overturned canoe

 Marine officers rescue 3 men from overturned canoe in LI Sound, police say

-Three male canoeists, only one of whom had a life jacket on, were hauled out of the Long Island Sound by Suffolk marine police officersafter their craft overturned on Friday, authorities said.
+Three canoeists, only one of whom had a life jacket on, were hauled out of the Long Island Sound by Suffolk marine police officers after their craft overturned on Friday, authorities said.

-The trio were spotted clinging to the side of their canoe by a PSEG power plant worker in Northport, who called the marine bureau, Suffolk County police said in a statement.
+The trio was spotted clinging to the side of their canoe by a power plant worker in Northport, who called the marine bureau, Suffolk County police said in a statement.
+National Grid spokeswoman Wendy Ladd said Saturday that the worker was from National Grid.

 Officers Paul Carnival, Keith Walters and John Falcone responded about 2:50 p.m., and reached the three men in three minutes or so, police said.

-Note: CORRECTION: The canoers were spotted by a National Grid worker.
-An earlier version of this story had an incorrect title for the worker based on information from police.